 What is an SR-22?

 An SR-22 form is a car insurance company’s guarantee that a driver carries the insurance coverage required by their state.
-But while some people think the SR-22 is an auto insurance policy, that’s not the case — the SR-22 is the form itself.
+However, while some people think the SR-22 is an auto insurance policy, that’s not the case — the SR-22 is the form itself.

-“An SR-22 is not itself an insurance policy, but rather exists as a convenient way to communicate insurance info between insurance companies and the states,” says Anthony Martin, founder & CEO of Choice Mutual, an insurance agency based in Reno, Nevada.
+“An SR-22 is not itself an insurance policy, but rather exists as a convenient way to communicate insurance info between insurance companies and the states,” says Anthony Martin, founder and CEO of Choice Mutual, an insurance agency based in Reno, Nevada.

 Who needs SR-22 insurance?